ImperialCollegeLondon/pnflowPy/README.md

      conda activate flowmodel

 # Running pnflowPy
+You can run the pnflowPy by doing the following:
+  1. Change directory into the pnflowPy folder.
-You can run the pnflowPy by running the following command in terminal or in Windows command-prompt (cmd):
+  2. Running the following command in terminal or in Windows command-prompt (cmd):
       ```python
       python main.py input_pnflow.dat

-This will work if pnflow is in system PATH.
-If otherwise, type the full path to the pnflow.
+This will work if input_pnflow.dat is inside the pnflowPy file.
+If otherwise, type the full path to the input_pnflow.dat.